 The study on the impact of publicly funded health insurance schemes on risk coping strategies throws light on the area which is largely unexplored in the context of India.
-Most of the studies focused only on the impact of PFHI on out of pocket expenditure, health status and health care utilisation.
 This case study of publicly funded health insurance scheme in Kerala helped us to understand the impact on distress coping strategies such as borrowing and sale of assets.
 Borrowing is the most commonly used coping strategy against health expenses after savings in the study.
 Use of saving as a coping strategy is found more among insured households than uninsured ones.
 Results of the study showed that PFHI coverage for poor helped them to resort less on borrowing.
 Even the amount of money used from borrowings to pay for inpatient care is found significantly lower among insured households.
 But the impact on sale of asset is not significant among insured households The impact among first time beneficiaries of the insurance scheme is not found significant in terms of both the coping strategies compared to beneficiaries who received more than once.
 This shows the need of clear awareness about the benefits received from the scheme so that households can anticipate and manage expenses to avoid unnecessary additional expenses.
 Results thus reflects the partial positive impact of PFHI have on reducing the reliance on distress coping mechanisms.

-When expenditure goes beyond the budget constraint of a household, they resort to borrowing or other coping strategies.
 Results have also shown that it is the incidence of catastrophic health expenditure which increases the chances of borrowing among the poor.
-Less probability of borrowing among insured below poverty line households proves that health insurance could limit the share of health expenses largely within their savings.
-Poor households resort largely to informal loans with exorbitant interest rates as they lack securities and lack access to formal financial mechanisms [22,23].
+Less probability of borrowing among insured below poverty line households proves that health insurance could limit the share of health expenses largely within their savings or income.
+Poor households resort largely to informal loans with exorbitant interest rates as they lack securities and lack access to formal financial mechanisms [23,24].
 The tendency to rely less on borrowing will thus protect poor households from incurring any additional expenses in the form of high interest rates and debt traps.
 The findings have shown that participation in MGNREGA from a family could increase the tendency to borrow against health expenses.
-This could be because the participation in MGNREGA brings households more close and involved with the local self-help groups as most of the members in the employment programme are the members of self-help groups.
+This could be because the participation in MGNREGA brings households more close and involved with the local selfhelp groups as most of the members in the employment programme are the members of self-help groups.
 This ensures more easy funds at a very low rate of interest.
 Moreover MGNREGA brings people who work together in such a way that they mutually help each at the time of a financial need.
 Both these aspects increases the possibility and sources of borrowing among households with MGNREGA participation.

-The results of the study are similar to the findings of Indian studies on micro health insurance [17,18].
+The results of the study are similar to the findings of Indian studies on micro health insurance [18,19].
 They found a significant impact of micro health insurance on borrowing and not much on the use of sale of assets as a coping strategy in India.
-But at the same time contradicts with the findings of a study on health coverage in Uganda [15].
+But at the same time contradicts with the findings of a study on health coverage in Uganda [16].
 Therefore the results of the study cannot be generalised as it is subjected to change with difference in insurance scheme and place where it is implemented.
 At the same time study gives evidence to prove that health insurance can be used as a tool to protect people from distress coping mechanisms.
-To ensure better financial protection from the risk of illness, health insurance coverage can be improved along with an increase in coverage amount as households still depend largely on savings for covering expenses.
+Therefore to ensure better financial protection from the risk of illness, spread of health insurance coverage need to be improved among the poor along with an increase in coverage amount as households still depend largely on savings for covering expenses.
+Besides, awareness programmes about the PFHI schemes need to be conducted to make poor people familiarise about the benefits of the scheme.